BEES Ethical Elephant Sanctuary | 2 Days to 1 Week | from CHIANG MAI, THAILAND

 From $198.00

-• Save your place with a small deposit today.
+• Secure your spot with a small deposit today

 What will you do at BEES?

-• Lend a hand with the care of the other animals that are rescued at BEES.
+• Lend a hand with the care of the other rescued animals at BEES

 • Planting grass for the elephants.

-• Learn to cook some delicious Thai deserts!
-(Please specify in the additional information box when placing your order if you would like to do this)
+• Learn to cook some delicious Thai desserts!
+(Please specify in the ‘additional information’ box when placing your order if you would like to do this)

 • Take part in local community projects, eg, building, clean-ups etc.